 The lightweight aluminum voice coils deliver an excellent response.

 Mid-tones are just as impressive.
 Once again the response is distinct, clear, and ultra-flat.
 If you want to experience the details in your mix these won’t hide anything.
 The mid-tones do tend to take the forefront ever so slightly.
 But compared to other offerings out there you’ll be hard-pressed to find headphones this flat.
 Especially at this price point.

 The low-end is the weakest element.
 Sub-bass does drop off significantly.
 The rest of the frequency range is accurate and near perfect.
 It is a little disappointing that the lower end is missing that same precision.
 But it is subtle and only noticeable to a highly trained ear.
 But if you do work with bass-heavy music you’ll be able to distinctly notice the lack of rumble in the lower regions.

 I’d also suggest an investment in a solid audio interface.
 The power behind these is a little lacking when teamed up with generic headphone ports.
 But, if you don’t need your headphones super loud these are still great straight out of the box.

 Imaging is another strong component of the soundscape.
 Distinct and precise, you can pinpoint the placement of vocals and instruments.
 It all clicks and gels perfectly.
 Smooth easy listening that retains authenticity.

 Despite the slightly disappointing low-end the HD 650s are superb headphones.
 Ultra-clear, super-flat, with no fatigue.
-A joy to work with.
+A joy to work with and one of the best producer headphones you can buy today.
 Especially if you spend long sessions in the studio.